VasileiosKilis/RegistrationWebapp/README.md

 folder,at the application.properties file.
 <br />
-The RESTfull controller exists inside the rest package and contains all the methods for creating,deleting etc users in the database.
+The RESTfull controller exists inside the rest package and contains all the methods for creating,deleting and editing users in the database.
 <br />
 Finally for the frontend.
 This is a single-page application.
 We used ng-view to display everything in our index page.
 Bootstrap to make it look pretty.